-In the midst of the Coronavirus concern, good hand hygiene is more relevant than ever.
-We’ve covered handwashing and hand soaps, but what about situations when soap and running water are not available to us?
+In the midst of the COVID-19 concern, good hand hygiene is more relevant than ever.
+We’ve covered hand washing and hand soaps, but what about situations when soap and running water are not available to us?
 In these circumstances we need the next best thing: hand sanitizer.

 There is one key thing you need to know to determine if a hand sanitizer will be effective: that is the level of alcohol content.
 The CDC maintains its recommendation to use an alcohol-based sanitizer that contains at least 60% alcohol.

 Beyond that, like soap, there can be many other seemingly helpful ingredients.
 But those ingredients may carry other concerns and not actually be most effective at killing Coronavirus germs.

 Antibacterials: Do you reach for soaps and hand sanitizers labeled as “antibacterial” hoping they’ll help keep you from getting sick or spreading germs?
 As we covered in the handwashing article, the FDA has ruled that there is not sufficient evidence that these sorts of products have any greater effect on illness over using plain soap and water.
 The results of their final rule on consumer hand sanitizers was much the same as the final rule on antibacterial hand soaps, calling for the removal of many antibacterial ingredients.
 In their ruling, the FDA also deferred a final statement for three active ingredients – benzalkonium chloride, ethyl alcohol, and isopropyl alcohol – to allow for further investigation.